1. Underestimating the Odds of Becoming Disabled

 It happens more often than we think.

 In retirement, most Canadians will have 3 sources of income.
 The government, their group pension, and what they are able to save themselves.
-The problem is, many expect that the government and their pension will support them at their desired lifestyle.
-What we know, however, is that plans change.
+The problem is

 If you’ve ever thought of buying a home and making the biggest purchase of your life, you may get that feeling of being overwhelmed.

 Last week we shared what Scott loves to spend money on, hates to spend money on, and what’s he currently saving for.
 This week Rob gives his input from a more